 The emphasis of this workshop is to maximise our time in the field photographing, which is why we do not have formal lectures or presentations.
 With a small group of only six participants there is opportunity on every shoot for one-to-one mentoring and instruction, making the mastering of new techniques and the fine-tuning of your creative style quicker and easier.

-To ensure absolute comfort we travel in two luxury 4-wheel drive vehicles with three participants in each vehicle.
-When we venture into the backcountry, the roads and terrain we travel on are safe and we know these areas intimately.
 We stay in comfortable, modern lodgings which are well equipped.
 Meals are included as noted in the itinerary and are typical of New Zealand cuisine: fresh, local produce with choices to suit all tastes and appetites.
 If you have any special dietary requirements please let us know and we will do our best to accommodate you.

 You are most welcome to join us on this spectacular workshop.